-Apart from being a requirement in several regulatory standards, with major browsers marking sites as “not secure” in absence of TLS, it may also be considered a requirement for serving websites and web applications.
-Getting TLS implementations right however, may prove to be a little less straightforward than expected.
-Worst still, bad TLS configurations may provide a false sense of security, while rendering websites and web applications vulnerable to an array of attacks.
+TLS is now a requirement in several regulatory standards.
+Major browsers mark sites as not secure in absence of TLS.
+It may therefore also be considered a requirement for serving websites and web applications.
+However, getting a correct TLS implementation may be difficult.
+Bad TLS configurations may provide a false sense of security and make websites and web applications vulnerable to attacks.

 Disabling SSL 2.0 and SSL 3.0

-Internet Explorer 6 is the only remaining browser that still makes use of SSL3.0.
-Therefore, unless there is still the specific need to support the legacy Internet Explorer 6 browser, SSL 3.0 should be disabled as outlined later on.
+Internet Explorer 6 is the only browser that still uses SSL 3.0.
+Therefore, unless you still need to support the legacy Internet Explorer 6 browser, you should disable SSL 3.0 as outlined below.

 Disabling TLS 1.0 and 1.1

-Furthermore, it is also crucial to disable weak ciphers.
-Weak ciphers such as DES and RC4 should be disabled.
-DES can be broken in a few hours while RC4 has been found to be weaker than was previously thought.
-While it may have been advised to use RC4 to mitigate BEAST attacks in the past, given the latest attacks on the RC4 cipher, Microsoft has issued an advisory again its use.
-It is also worth noting that the use of the RC4 bulk cipher is also prohibited by PCI DSS.
+You should also disable weak ciphers such as DES and RC4.
+DES can be broken in a few hours and RC4 has been found to be weaker than previously thought.
+In the past, RC4 was advised as a way to mitigate BEAST attacks.
+However, due to the latest attacks on RC4, Microsoft has issued an advisory against it.
+The PCI DSS also prohibits the use of the RC4 bulk cipher.

-The following user agents (and their older versions) will likely be affected by disabling TLS 1.0 and 1.1 (specific user agent versions on different operating systems may vary).
+If you disable TLS 1.0 and TLS 1.1, the following user agents and their older versions will likely be affected (specific user agent versions on different operating systems may vary).